OwenAEdwards/Senior-Design-Project/Timeline/Meetings.md

 - Tuesday, September 17: 3:30 PM to 5:00 PM
   - Worked on completing Assignment 4: Design Diagrams
 - Tuesday, September 24: 11:00 AM to 11:20 AM
-  - Met with our Project Advisor to discuss our project idea and establish expectations for working on the project.
+  - Met with our Project Advisor to discuss our project idea and establish expectations for working on the project
   - Shared with Project Advisor current progress on completed and upcoming deliverables
 - Tuesday, September 24: 3:30 PM to 5:00 PM
   - Worked on completing Assignment 5: Task Lists